 Wilderness...the word has different meanings to different people, but here in Rocky Mountain National Park, wilderness is something special.
 On April 9, 2009 Secretary of the Interior Ken Salazar joined members of the Colorado congressional delegation and local officials to dedicate the Rocky Mountain National Park Wilderness Area, nearly 250,000 acres permanently protected within the park from human impacts under the Omnibus Public Lands Management Act of 2009, signed by President Obama March 30.

 Before the act, of the park's approximate 265,770 acres, only 2,917 acres had been officially designated by Congress as Wilderness.
 The Omnibus Public Lands Management Act of 2009 was the culmination of efforts begun in 1974 by wilderness advocates.

 What does wilderness mean?
-In 1964, the Congress of the United States passed a law known as the Wilderness Act, which created a National Wilderness Preservation System to provide an "enduring resource of wilderness" for future generations.
+In 1964, the United States Congress passed a law known as the Wilderness Act, which created a National Wilderness Preservation System to provide an "enduring resource of wilderness" for future generations.
 President Lyndon Johnson signed the Wilderness Act into law on September 3, 1964.

 The Wilderness Act goes on to describe wilderness as a place "retaining its primeval character and influence" where there are "outstanding opportunities for solitude."
 When the Wilderness Act established the National Wilderness Preservation System, most of the wilderness areas created under the Act were located in the Western U.S. Today, there are designated wilderness areas in 48 states.